up9inc/basenine/README.md

 ### Featured Aspects

-- Has a fast write speed.
+- Has the fastest possible write speed.
 - Has a read speed that scales linearly.
 - Schema-free.
 - Only allows create and read.